nicferrier/crudi/Postgres.md

 # Using postgres

-I manage most things just simply with files that we execute.
+I manage most things just simply with files of sql that are executed.
 The only odd thing is that I wrote something in crystal to execute the file.

 ## Setting up clusters